YM 1.1 - Open Government

 Jim Hacker: "Which should be it?"

 Sir Humphrey: "Well, if we do nothing we implicitly agree with the speech.
 Two, if we issue a statement we'll just look foolish.
 Three, if we lodge a protest it'll be ignored.
 Four, we can't cut of aid because we don't give them any.
 Five, if we break off diplomatic relations we can't negotiate the oil rig contracts.
-And six, if we declare war it might just look as though we were over-reacting."
+And six, if we declare war it might just look as though we were over-reacting." - Jim Hacker: "Martin, what's all this about Buranda?"

 Martin (Foreign Secretary): "What's all what?"